ethersphere/bee-docs/docs/bee-developers/advanced.md

     K --> |Invalid chunk| N1(Punish peer) --> J
     K --> |Success| R(Return the chunk to the sender) --> S
 ```

+### Sample Implementation

+A node is comprised of:

+- a request log component.
+- a Kademlia table component.
+- a persistence component.
+- a component for collecting performance statistics.
+- a component responsible for accounting.

+The request log component is something like a ring buffer data structure that captures last N requests with some aditional info like the time of the request and the result of the action.

+The Kademlia table is described in this chapter: <a href="/the-book-of-swarm.pdf#subsection.2.1.3" target="_blank" rel="noopener noreferrer">2.1.3 Kademlia routing</a>

+When a retrieval request is received it will check if the same exact request has been seen in the last `T` seconds, and depending on the result the request can be accepted, rejected and/or the requester can be punished.

+If the request is accepted then the request log is updated by overwriting its the oldest record with the data of the current request.

+Next, the persistence component will be invoked to fetch the given chunk from the local disk.
+If no such address was found, the chunk is requested from the network.

+A list of peers is requested from the Kademlia table following some criteria, for simplicity we could use the proximity order alone.

+Next we request the chunk from the peer whose address is closest to the chunk address.

+If the peer responds within given time and the response contains a valid chunk - we update the request log and return the chunk to the requester.

+If the peer fails to produce a valid chunk, we pick the next two peer in order of their closeness to the chunk and repeat the previous step towards each of them in parallel.

+If both of them fail to succeed within given time then we double the number of peers (4) and repeat the process.

+The process will stop when we run out of peers or one of them manages the return a valid chunk.

+Once the process stops the request log is updated once again with the result of the action.

+If the request was completed successfully the chunk can be stored in a 'cache' compartment of the persistence component, in the event of future requests of this sort.

+The performance statistics and accounting components can be implemented by using the adapter design pattern, where every retrieval request is wrapped in such a way that the low level logic does not known about higher level cross-cutting concerns.

+The aformentioned components collaborate with the persistence component to store the performance metrics as well as the accounting data on disk.

+Additionally, the Kademlia component can be wrapped in the performance module in such a way that the sole responsibility of the Kademlia table is to take care of the topology in terms of distances and saturation.

+So when we request a list of peers from the wrapped Kademlia, the returned list of peers is further sorted by the performance layer that has the knowledge about the reliability of the given peers.

+The output is a list of peers that has been sorted twice, first by their proximity to an address and then by their performance and reliability rating.

+The resulting component can be further wrapped in the accounting module, so that it removes the peers to whom we are over indebted.

+The resulting clean separation of concerns leeds to a code structure that is easier to read and scrutinize, and generally is a more 'future-proof' solution since each component can be changed and tested individually.

 ### Appendix